lcrespom/Modulator/README.md

 	- Refine rules to determine whether nodes can connect
 	- Analyzer should detect when no sound is playing and clean osc and fft graphs
 	- Review TODO items inside code
+	- In FireFox, when app window is scrolled down, node connection draws arrows incorrectly

 - Functionality
 	- Custom nodes